 Lataguri is the base for your tour to Gorumara National Park.
-Tourism around Gorumara started in Lataguri and its surrounding area although today large number of tourist accommodation has come up all around the forest including in Murti, Ramsai and other area.
+Tourism around Gorumara started in Lataguri and its surrounding area although today a large number of tourist accommodation has come up all around the forest including in Murti, Ramsai and other areas.

 Even today most tourists prefer to stay around Lataguri.
-There is a Nature Interpretation centre at Lataguri which issues ticket for day visitors inside forest, known as forest safari.
-Cultural programs such as tribal dance etc. are organised at the centre in the evening.
+There is a Nature Interpretation center at Lataguri which issues the ticket for day visitors inside the forest, known as forest safari.
+Cultural programs such as tribal dance etc. are organized at the center in the evening.

 Where to Stay

 There are a number of tourist accommodation options available at Lataguri.
 Please visit accommodation around Gorumara page to get a list of hotels around here.

 As for the rest of Dooars, Bagdogra is the nearest Airport and NJP is the main railhead.
 Both the airport and the railhead is in Siliguri.
 From Siliguri to reach Lataguri you have to cross river Teesta.
 There are three bridges over Teesta offering three alternative routes to travel to Lataguri.

 The first option is to travel through Sevok, cross Teesta and reach Lataguri via Malbazar and Chalsa.
 This route is the National Highway 31 and the distance is about 85 Kms and takes about 2 hours.

 The second option is to travel via Jalpaiguri and Maynaguri through State Highway 12A.
 The distance through this route is also about the same.
 But you may take a shortcut through Domohoni that will bring the distance to about 76 Kms.